Skip to main content

 In this way, it has less in common with a movie like Some Like it Hot and more with something like My Fair Lady, itself a direct descendant of the Pygmalion tale and a sort of touchstone for how the male eye is discussed onscreen.
 This story sees an unflattering woman being made over by a wealthy gentleman to pass in high society, only for her to realize her own self-worth in the end.
 My Fair Lady landed on Broadway in 1956, just before second wave feminism.
 Miss Congeniality premiered over forty years after, posing questions about what a healthy expression of womanhood looks like in a world that has gone through several more waves of feminism.

-As with My Fair Lady, the crux of the comedy in Miss Congeniality stems from the discrepancy of woman who has eschewed any traditional manifestation of femininity suddenly needing to pass herself off as this pillar of womanhood.
+As with My Fair Lady, the crux of the comedy in Miss Congeniality stems from the discrepancy of a woman who has eschewed any traditional manifestation of femininity suddenly needing to pass herself off as this pillar of womanhood.
 But the catch is, through the transformation Gracie starts to become a more whole version of herself, not only rising to the occasion to stop the threat, but also finding an inner peace that has long escaped her.

 This is where you quickly run into prepositions that the film is implying that the only way for a woman to be happy is to embody femininity in its most traditional form, a space governed by beauty as defined by the male eye.
 The film, for example, doesn’t know how to sidestep the inherent objectification overtones of something like the swimsuit competition.
 Gracie showing off her body in this scene is actually played as a phoenix moment.
 Victor reasons, “If you can do this, you can convince anyone you belong here.”